Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Abstract

 \section{Abstract}

-\textit{Novel Categories Discovery} (NCD) tackles the open-world problem of classifying known and clustering novel categories based on the class semantics using partial class space annotated data.
-Unlike traditional pseudo-label and retraining, we investigate NCD from the novel data probability matrix perspective.
-We leverage the connection between NCD novel data sampling with provided novel class Multinoulli (categorical) distribution and hypothesize to implicitly achieve semantic-based novel data clustering by learning their class distribution.
-We propose novel constraints on first-order (mean) and second-order (covariance) statistics of probability matrix features while applying instance-wise information constraints.
-In particular, we align the neuron distribution (activation patterns) under a large batch of Monte-Carlo novel data sampling by matching their empirical features mean and covariance with the provided Multinoulli-distribution.
-Simultaneously, we minimize entropy and enforce prediction consistency for each instance.
-Our simple approach successfully realizes semantic-based novel data clustering provided the semantic similarity between label-unlabeled classes.
-We demonstrate the discriminative capacity of our approaches in image and video modalities.
-Moreover, we perform extensive ablation studies regarding data, networks, and our framework components to provide better insights.
-Our approach maintains $\approx~94\%$, $\approx~93\%$, and $\approx~85\%$, classification accuracy in labeled data while achieving $\approx~90\%$, $\approx~84\%$ and $\approx~72\%$ clustering accuracy for novel categories for Cifar10, UCF101, and MPSC-ARL datasets that matches state-of-the-art approaches without any external clustering.
+\textit{Novel Categories Discovery} (NCD) aims to cluster novel data based on the class semantics of known classes using the open-world partial class space annotated dataset.
+As an alternative to the traditional pseudo-labeling-based approaches, we leverage the connection between the data sampling and the provided multinoulli (categorical) distribution of novel classes.
+We introduce constraints on individual and collective statistics of predicted novel class probabilities to implicitly achieve semantic-based clustering.
+More specifically, we align the class neuron activation distributions under Monte-Carlo sampling of novel classes in large batches by matching their empirical first-order (mean) and second-order (covariance) statistics with the multinoulli distribution of the labels while applying instance information constraints and prediction consistency under label-preserving augmentations.
+We then explore a directional statistics-based probability formation that learns the mixture of Von Mises-Fisher distribution of class labels in a unit hypersphere.
+We demonstrate the discriminative ability of our approach to realize semantic clustering of novel samples in image, video, and time-series modalities.
+We perform extensive ablation studies regarding data, networks, and framework components to provide better insights.
+Our approach maintains $94\%$, $93\%$, $85\%$, and $93\%$ (approx.) classification accuracy in labeled data while achieving $90\%$, $84\%$, $72\%$ and $75\%$ (approx.) clustering accuracy for novel categories in Cifar10, UCF101, MPSC-ARL, and SHAR datasets that match state-of-the-art approaches without any external clustering.